ianheggie/geocoder2/README.md

     )

-Please see lib/geocoder/configuration.rb for a complete list of configuration options.
-Additionally, some lookups have their own configuration options, some of which are directly supported by Geocoder.
+Please see lib/geocoder2/configuration.rb for a complete list of configuration options.
+Additionally, some lookups have their own configuration options, some of which are directly supported by Geocoder2.
 For example, to specify a value for Google's `bounds` parameter:

     # with Google:
-    Geocoder.search("Paris", :bounds => [[32.1,-95.9], [33.9,-94.3]])
+    Geocoder2.search("Paris", :bounds => [[32.1,-95.9], [33.9,-94.3]])

-Please see the [source code for each lookup](https://github.com/alexreisner/geocoder/tree/master/lib/geocoder/lookups) to learn about directly supported parameters.
+Please see the [source code for each lookup](https://github.com/alexreisner/geocoder2/tree/master/lib/geocoder2/lookups) to learn about directly supported parameters.
 Parameters which are not directly supported can be specified using the `:params` option, by which you can pass arbitrary parameters to any geocoding service.
 For example, to use Nominatim's `countrycodes` parameter:

     # with Nominatim:
-    Geocoder.search("Paris", :params => {:countrycodes => "gb,de,fr,es,us"})
+    Geocoder2.search("Paris", :params => {:countrycodes => "gb,de,fr,es,us"})

 ### Listing and Comparison